phantombuster/legacy-docs/agent_module.rst

     buster.mail(subject, text, callback)

+    buster.mail(subject, text, to, callback)

-Sends an email to the address associated with your Phantombuster account and substracts 1 to your daily email counter.
+Sends an email from Phantombuster and substracts 1 to your daily email counter.

 This method is asynchronous and returns nothing.
 Use the callback to know when it has finished.